-- 1. The parents will be notified and a conference will be scheduled. - 2.
-The student will have an opportunity to present his/her version of events. - 3.
+- 1. The parent(s)/guardian(s) will be notified and a conference will be scheduled. - 2.
+The student will have an opportunity to present their version of events. - 3.
 Counseling may be recommended to the student. - 4.
 The Principal or his designee will decide whether the student will be subject to the conditions detailed in the Social Probation Policy.